Interacting dark sector with quadratic coupling: theoretical and observational viability

-In Figure \ref{fig:plots_1d}, the posterior results for the interaction parameter $\gamma$ are presented in two scenarios: without the use of a prior (left panel) and with the application of the WEC prior (right panel).
-For the case without prior, only when Planck data is not used, the mean value of $\gamma$ is negative, which prevents the violation of the WEC.
-On the other hand, when Planck data is used in the analysis, the mean value of $\gamma$ is slightly greater than zero, which means that the WEC will inevitably be violated in the future.
+The triangular plot in Figures \ref{fig:idem2_retangular} and \ref{fig:idem2_retangular_wec} show the posterior results for the interaction parameter $\gamma$ are presented in two scenarios: without the use of a prior and with the application of the WEC prior.
+For the case without prior, in all analyses, the mean value of $\gamma$ is slightly greater than zero, which means that the WEC will inevitably be violated in the future.
 In contrast, when the WEC prior is taken into account, the mean value of $\gamma$ is always negative, satisfying the WEC.

 The results with WEC prior at $1\sigma$ C.L. for $\gamma$ do not satisfy the standard $\Lambda$CDM model.
 In all cases, the $\Lambda$CDM limit ($\gamma=0$) is satisfied within the $2\sigma$ C.L..